 - 20 awards celebrating the company and its business practices

-- and a complete reversal in public perception from negative to positive.
+- A complete reversal in public perception from negative to positive

 When Axia began work on the firm’s online reputation, a Google search for the company's brand name (branded keyword) returned seven negative reviews within the first 20 results.

 Axia developed a PR plan to put the company on the map and reposition it as a premier mortgage company.

 - The most important priority: an aggressive online reputation management program